parkcoj/Intro-to-NCBI-Cloud-Computing/README.md

 Cooper Park is the original creator of this repo, please contact him with any questions at parkcoj@nih.gov

 To update the features in this webpage use the following link: https://github.com/pages-themes/leap-day/blob/master/_sass/jekyll-theme-leap-day.scss

+To learn more about making multi-page...pages... visit this tutorial: https://phuston.github.io/patrickandfrantonarethebestninjas/howto